 By clearing a couple of these smaller debts quickly you can cross those off your list and concentrate on hitting your most costly debts with freed-up cash, while at the same time keeping up minimum repayments on the rest of your debts and keeping in mind those that are highest-priority.

 Larger debts aren't always the ones to try and clear first.
-For example your mortgage, though high-priority as it is a debt secured on your home, is still a long-term debt and so can and should be spread over several years.
-Similarly, if you are still paying off your student loan this may be a relatively large debt but doesn't necessarily need to come first in your debt plan.
-This is because student loan debts are likely to be the lowest-cost form of long-term borrowing you'll ever have.
+For example, your mortgage, though high priority as it is a debt secured on your home, is still a long-term debt and so can and should be spread over several years.

 If you are struggling to work out the priority from the non-priority debts, or need help contacting your creditors, contact your nearest Citizens Advice Bureau, who will be able to point you in the direction of free, impartial and confidential financial advice.